the-abhradeep-banerjee/bharatnxt-fintech-analytics-case-study/README.md

 ### Key Insights

+- **Only ~10% of transactions are discounted**, indicating selective usage
-- Discounted transactions do not significantly increase transaction size
+- Discounted transactions do not significantly increase transaction size, suggesting limited impact on user spending behavior
 - Suggests discounts may not be effectively driving higher value transactions

 ---

 ## Business Impact & Recommendations

 This analysis enables BharatNXT to move toward **data-driven decision making**.
+Addressing these issues can significantly improve user retention, transaction success rates, and revenue efficiency

 ### Key Recommendations: